-Short Fiction Master Classes and seminars
+Short Fiction Master Classes

 We’ll explore the key elements of fiction writing, focusing on correcting common misconceptions about the creative process, point of view, style, characterization, plot, and revision that prevent our fiction from reaching its full potential and earning publication.
 Handouts on these and related subjects will be provided and will help guide our discussion.

 David Jauss is the author of four collections of short stories, including Glossolalia: New & Selected Stories and Nice People: New & Selected Stories II, two volumes of poetry, and the craft book On Writing Fiction.
 He has also edited three anthologies, most recently Words Overflown by Stars, a collection of craft essays by the faculty of the MFA in Writing Program at Vermont College of Fine Arts.
 His stories have appeared in numerous magazines and been reprinted in Best American Short Stories and the O. Henry Prize and Pushcart Prize anthologies.
 His awards include the AWP Award for Short Fiction and National Endowment for the Arts and James Michener Fellowships.
 He teaches fiction writing at Vermont College of Fine Arts.